NazarDutka/BigFridayMatch/README.md

 # BigFridayMatch
-This application should count table football score, for each registered player.
-Time: all free time until this Friday.
+This application should help players in 2vs2 games.

 ## Built With